masterlau/tankswarm/README.md

     > $ docker network create warzone

 ### Deploy the App ServicesStack
+Ensure you are on the Docker Swarm Manager Node.

-1. Clone the TANKSWARM Repo to your home directory on your Docker Swarm Maanager node.
+1. Clone the TANKSWARM Repo to your home directory.

     > $ git clone https://github.com/masterlau/tankswarm.git

-2. Deploy App Stack.
+2. Switch into the repo directory and deploy App Stack.
-Ensure you are on the Swarm Manager and in the directory where docker-compose-app.yml resides.

     > $ docker deploy stack -c docker-compose-app.yml app

-3. Ensure the App Stack is running:
+3. Check the App Stack is running:

     > $ docker service ls